-Consistent with previous studies and as a validation for our analysis, we observed bacteria phyla Bacteroidetes and Fusobacteria were enriched in the CRC group compared with healthy control.
+Consistent with previous studies and as a validation for our analysis, we observed bacterial phyla Bacteroidetes and Fusobacteria were enriched in the CRC group compared with healthy control.
 Conversely, Firmicutes and Actinobacteria were reduced (see supplementary figure 1).
-Among the micro-eukaryotic taxa, the phylum Ascomycota dominated the microbiota, while Basidiomycota was observed as the second most abundant phylum (figure 2a).
-It's worth noting that each cohort would play a few variances in phylum level.
-For example, the second-largest abundance in Yachida's cohort from Japan Asia was Mucoromycota instead of Basidiomycota.
+Among the micro-eukaryotic taxa, the phylum Ascomycota dominated the microbiota.
+Each cohort showed a significant variation for the next most abundant species. example, the second-largest abundance in Yachida's cohort from Japan Asia was Mucoromycota instead of Basidiomycota.
 Microsporidia contains less proportion in Asians compared with non-Asians (figure 2b).
 In the downstream analysis, we normalized the data through healthy control median in each group and each feature to reduce these effects (see Methods).
 We also made the phylum comparison between CRC and healthy control.
 In bacteria phylum level, Fusobacteria performed significantly in 6 cohorts and enriched in all in CRC compared to healthy control (see supplementary figure 2).
 But none showed a steady trend or difference in each study like Fusobacteria in micro-eukaryotes phylum level (figure 2c).
 In agreement with the previous research showed distortion in microbiome diversity in the disease stage25, alpha diversity indices were reduced in patients with CRC compared to control individuals when compared all the samples together (figure 2d).
 Most cohorts showed diversity reduction by alpha diversity index, chao1.
 Even though the alteration in micro-eukaryotes is not as apparent as in bacteria level, it still offered some difference in CRC compared with healthy control.
 Although there was heterogeneity in different cohorts, overall, both micro-eukaryotes phyla composition and alpha diversity were significant differences in the CRC group compared with the healthy control.

 Seventy-four micro-eukaryotic species were associated with CRC through univariate meta-analysis